BZemba87/guessing-game/README.md

 2. I want to be able to select the difficulty level of the game
 - The user is able to choose between 3 levels - easy, medium or hard.
 This is quite user friendly as it will accept any input that is close enough to one of the 3 levels eg: either the first letter or the full word (e or easy etc)

-3. I want to be alerted to invalid input and given the chance to re-enter data
+3. I want to be alerted to invalid input and given the chance to re-enter data or quit
 - Invalid input is handled with alert messages and prompts at every point a user can enter data.
+During game play, the user is also given the option to quit or try again if invalid data is entered.

 4. I want feedback and hints on my progression
 - The user receives a hint about their current guess and whether the following guess needs to be higher or lower.